Fairport Convention (with Sandy Denny)Berkeley Community Theatre, Berkeley, California

 I had missed out on seeing the most famous lineup of Fairport Convention in the late 1960s, so I was greatly excited when I heard that Sandy Denny was touring with them again.
 Dave Swarbrick was still on hand, which meant that with his violin and Sandy Denny's voice, they had two of the key elements that had created the sound of Liege and Lief.
 Richard Thompson was long gone, of course, but I knew that with Sandy Denny on the boards, it would be close to the true spirit of Fairport Convention.

-The audience clearly was made up of serious fans.
-There was a charge in the air that evening, probably because we all knew that being able to see Sandy Denny sing with Fairport Convention again was a special thing.
-When someone in the crowd called out "Matty Groves!" during the performance, Sandy Denny cocked her head and smiled, saying, "You've got it," as the band rolled smoothly into the familiar rhythm of the song.
+The audience in Berkeley was clearly made up of serious fans.
+There was a charge in the air that evening, probably because we all knew that being able to see Sandy Denny singing with Fairport Convention again constituted a special occasion.
+When someone in the crowd called out for "Matty Groves," Sandy Denny paused, cocked her head, and smiled, saying, "You've got it," as the band fell in behind her, rolling smoothly into the familiar rhythm of the song.
 It was an unforgettable moment.

 After the show we waited at the stage door and had the great pleasure of meeting Sandy Denny.
 She was friendly and gracious to us, but I remember that she appeared to be a bit tipsy, and she kept saying to the person with her, "Where's Trevor?"
 When I asked her if she would be doing any further recordings with Led Zeppelin, she laughed and replied, "They still haven't paid me for the track that I've already done!"
 My friends and I had the opportunity to meet many musicians in those days, but having the chance to speak with Sandy Denny is a memory that I particularly cherish.